 If there is no conflict of interest to declare, do still include this section and insert "The authors have no conflict of interest to report".

-(Download the EndNote style from EndNote: same as JAD (https://endnote.com/style_download/journal-of-alzheimers-disease).
-A .csl file is available here.)
+References (Download the EndNote style (the same as for Journal of Alzheimer’s Disease) from EndNote (https://endnote.com/style_download/journal-of-alzheimers-disease/).
+A .csl file is available here.

 - All authors should be listed in the reference list.